|Best electric||Patriot Products CSV-2515||SEE IT||

 A quieter option perfect for shredding leaves and smaller branches (up to 2 1/2 inches in diameter).

 |Best heavy-duty||All Power America APWC460E Heavy Duty Durable Chipper||SEE IT||

 Capable of chewing through wood up to 6 inches in diameter, with an adjustable expulsion chute so you can aim where the chips go.

 Easy to store and to move, and great for turning small debris into garden mulch on the spot.

-A well-kept yard can make your home come alive, and serene outdoor areas not only bring joy, but also add plenty of value to your home.
-To keep your outdoor spaces tidy, it’s important to have the right equipment to tackle your yard work and to stay on top of seasonal and weekly jobs.
-While lawn mowing and garden equipment are part of the essentials, another useful piece of equipment for homeowners could be a wood chipper.
+To keep your outdoor spaces tidy, it’s important to have the right equipment—like lawn mowers, wood chippers, and whatever else is required to stay on top of seasonal and weekly maintenance.
+A well-kept yard can make your home come alive, and serene outdoor areas not only bring joy but also add plenty of value to your home.
+While lawn mowing and garden equipment are always considered essentials, another useful piece of equipment for homeowners could be a wood chipper.
 The best wood chipper will make yard maintenance and cleanup easy, allowing you to use fallen leaves, branches, and garden waste from your property as mulch- or nutrient-rich compost.

-- Best heavy duty wood chipper: All Power America APWC460E Heavy Duty Durable Chipper
+- Best heavy-duty: All Power America APWC460E Heavy Duty Durable Chipper

 - Best mulcher: Landworks Leaf Mulcher

 - Best small: Landworks Wood Chipper Shredder